Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     provided features for high availability and
     server-side redundancy.

-    The DASH-IF [=CMAF ingest=] protocol, interface 1, defined in Section 5, improves the Smooth ingest protocol including lessons learned over the last
+    The DASH-IF [=CMAF Ingest=] protocol, interface 1, defined in Section 5, improves the Smooth ingest protocol including lessons learned over the last
     ten years after the initial deployment of
     Smooth Streaming in 2009 and several advances
-    on signaling metadata and timed text.
+    on signalling metadata and timed text.

     In addition, the current specification incorporates
     the latest media formats and protocols, making it ready for current and
     next-generation media codecs such as [[!MPEGHEVC]]
-    and protocols like MPEG-DASH [[!MPEGDASH]].
+    and protocols like DASH [[!MPEGDASH]].

     The second interface referred to
     as DASH and HLS ingest